Simple recipe for Greek roasted lamb with potatoes

 Most Greeks love lamb, and even those who don’t appreciate its unique, game-y flavour will appreciate that they are in the minority of Greeks.
 Even people who abstain from eating meat will likely acknowledge that lamb is a staple in traditional Greek cooking.
 Whether it is an entire lamb roasting for Easter, or a rack of lamb on the barbecue, a lamb-based meal usually means that there is something to celebrate; maybe a birthday, a nameday, or a Friday…we should always try to celebrate Friday.

-Lamb tends to be one of the pricier protein choices (at least where we live) and so, when we do indulge, it’s important that we treat it right.
-This recipe ensures that it is.
+Lamb tends to be one of the pricier protein choices (at least where we live) so when we do indulge, it’s important that we treat it right.
+This recipe for roast lamb with potatoes ensures that it is.
 Despite the fact that it is super simple, and uses only the most straightforward of ingredients, the end result is a meal which is purely decadent and worthy of the most important celebrations…like, maybe Christmas (how many more days until Christmas??!!)